 POSITION AVAILABLE Appointments are contingent on the hiring unit's instructional need and the availability of funding.
 Appointments are typically made during one or more quarters of the regular academic year (fall, winter, and spring quarters).
 Appointments may also be made during Summer Session.

 APPLICATION REQUIREMENTS Applications are accepted via the UCSC Academic Recruit online system.
 All documents and materials must be submitted as PDFs.

-RECRUITMENT PERIOD Applications for this recruitment will be accepted through June 1, 2020.
-This recruitment is valid for initial appointments beginning fall quarter 2018 through spring quarter 2021.
+RECRUITMENT PERIOD Applications for this recruitment will be accepted through July 9, 2021.
+This recruitment is valid for initial appointments beginning fall quarter 2020 through fall quarter 2021.
 Initial appointments made after this period must be made through other recruitments.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, or protected veteran status.
 UC Santa Cruz is committed to excellence through diversity and strives to establish a climate that welcomes, celebrates, and promotes respect for the contributions of all students and employees.
 Inquiries regarding the University's equal employment opportunity policies may be directed to the Office for Diversity, Equity, and Inclusion at the University of California, Santa Cruz, CA 95064 or by phone at (831) 459-2686.